wkusnierczyk/garmin-base-time/README.md

 Available from [Garmin Connect IQ Developer portal](https://apps.garmin.com/apps/0aa8216b-15a2-4fc1-9c7e-9b3731efb8e7) or through the Connect IQ mobile app.

 > **Note**
-> Swatch Time is part of a [collection of unconventional Garmin watch faces](https://github.com/wkusnierczyk/garmin-watch-faces).
+> Base Time is part of a [collection of unconventional Garmin watch faces](https://github.com/wkusnierczyk/garmin-watch-faces).
 It has been developed for fun, as a proof of concept, and as a learning experience.
 > It is shared _as is_ as an open source project, with no commitment to long term maintenance and further feature development.
 >
 > Please use [issues](https://github.com/wkusnierczyk/garmin-base-time/issues) to provide bug reports or feature requests.